MedLA: A Logic-Driven Multi-Agent Framework for Complex Medical Reasoning with Large Language Models: Experiments

-\textbf{[Ablation Study] Each MedLA module contributes additively to final accuracy.} To evaluate the independent contributions of the three modules of logic tree, confidence calibration, and multi-round correction, we eliminated each component one by one under the same LLaMA-3.1-8B backbone, the same cueing and decoding hyperparameters (see Table~\ref{tab_ablation}), and averaged them with 3 random seeds. \textbf{Analysis:} Dropping the {Revision loop} lowers accuracy by 2.2 pp on {MedQA-US} and roughly 1.8 pp on both MedDDx tiers, confirming that structured peer feedback yields tangible gains.
+\textbf{[Ablation Study] Each MedLA module contributes additively to final accuracy.} To evaluate the independent contributions of the three modules of logic tree, confidence calibration, and multi-round correction, we eliminated each component one by one under the same LLaMA-3.1-8B backbone, the same cueing and decoding hyperparameters (see Table~\ref{tab_ablation}), and averaged them with 3 random seeds.

+\textbf{Analysis:} Dropping the {Revision loop} lowers accuracy by 2.2 pp on {MedQA-US} and roughly 1.8 pp on both MedDDx tiers, confirming that structured peer feedback yields tangible gains.
 Suppressing the {Credibility Agent} causes an additional 1.1-1.4 pp decline, showing that calibrated confidence scores steer agents towards more reliable updates.
 Removing the entire {Logic-tree scaffold}—thereby falling back to plain chain-of-thought outputs—produces the steepest drop (-4.5 pp on {MedQA-US}, -4.3 pp on MedDDx-Expert).

 \textbf{[Time Consumption Analysis] The complexity and time consumption of MedLA is manageable.} To quantify the latency of the different methods in a real inference process, we recorded the wall-clock time on the \textsc{BioASQ-Y/N} dataset.
 All models are deployed on the same A100-80GB, and the decoding temperature is kept consistent with the number of concurrent threads to avoid interference from hardware differences.
 Table \ref{tab_time} splits the total elapsed time into four components: additional fine-tuning (FT), external retrieval (RT), logic graph construction and revision (GBT), and pure language model inference (IFT).
-For KGAREVION, which is only parameter fine-tuning, we add the officially reported 10 k-second training time to the total cost. \textbf{Analysis:} Most baselines perform forward inference only once, with latency linearly proportional to model size; KGAREVION performs rapid inference but requires several additional hours of fine-tuning and has the highest overall cost. medLA performs stepwise inference through 17 subagents, which is about 2 times higher than the simple majority-voting scheme but much lower than KGAREVION, which requires offline training and is within the acceptable range. within the acceptable interval.
-More importantly, MedLA does not introduce additional retrieval or offline fine-tuning sessions.
+For KGAREVION, which is only parameter fine-tuning, we add the officially reported 10 k-second training time to the total cost.